HaochenFa/COMP2411_DBMS_CMMS_GroupProject/README.md

     .\run.ps1
     ```

-3. The script will:
+4. The script will:
-   - Build and start the MySQL, backend, and frontend containers.
+   - Launch the Electron desktop app.
-   - Wait for the frontend to become available.
+   - The Electron app will start the Dockerized MySQL, backend, and frontend stack.
-   - Open your default browser to `http://localhost:5173`.
+   - Once the UI is ready, it will appear directly in the desktop window (no external browser needed).

 ### Option B: Manual setup (no Docker)